Half Hollow Hills Central School District: Half Hollow Hills East High School

-Half Hollow Hills West
+Half Hollow Hills West High School

 High School West, also known as Hills West, is located at 375 Wolf Hill Road in Dix Hills, New York.
 The school was built in 1975 and in its first year was 10th grade only, for class of '78.
 After its first year of classes, the district was split and the two high schools became typical 10, 11, 12 grade each.
 The school grounds of High School West are adjacent to those of Signal Hill Elementary School; however, students from Signal Hill Elementary School attend High School East rather than High School West.
 West students generally attend Candlewood Middle School from 6th to 8th grade.
-As of 2019, Michael Catapano serves as the principal of Hills West.
+As of January 2026, Michael Catapano serves as the principal of Hills West.

 Hills West has been successful in a variety of sports including Cross Country, Track, Football, Baseball, Basketball, Soccer, Swim, Dance, and Volleyball.
 In 2008, the Cross Country team won the Suffolk County A Championship.
 In 2009, they once again won the Suffolk County A Championship, however a disqualification of one of the runners led them to take second place.
 The winter track team won 7 straight county titles (2005, 2006, 2007, 2008, 2009, 2010, 2011) and in the spring of 2007, 2008 and 2009 the spring track team has won the league by going undefeated.
 In addition, the Colts have fielded strong baseball teams over the years, winning multiple league titles, two county championships, and a state championship in 2003 under the coaching Thomas Migliozzi who recently accomplished his 500th win as the head coach.
 The Varsity Boys Basketball team has won 4 Suffolk County AA championships (2008, 2010, 2011, and 2016) And won back to back Long Island Championships (2010 and 2011).
 The first time that has been accomplished in school history.
 In 2009, the Football team also won its first Long Island Championship in school history.
 The Boys Basketball team has made the class AA playoffs every year since 2006.
 Former Head Coach Bill Mitaritonna was named Newsday's HS Basketball Coach of the Year (2010).
 The Varsity Soccer team made the state semi-finals in 2007 and won the Long Island Championship in 2017.
 The Hills Swim team has gone undefeated and won league and county champs.
 The Varsity Football Team has made the playoffs the past 5 of 8 years and were the 2009 Long Island Champions and the 2018 Long Island Champions.
 In 2014, The Hills West Varsity Softball team won its first ever Suffolk County Championship with a 22–4 record.
 Hills West Dance team, the Wranglerettes, are the 2007 champions in the Long Island Kickline Association competition, winning in the jazz category for the 14th year, and in the newly created hip hop category.
 The official school mascot is the Colt.
 The school's colors are red and gold.